 Communication

 Brown bears vocalize eleven different sounds, including deep low grunts, clicking, huffing, roaring, and growling.
 They can also communicate through body language and scent marking.
-They scratch and rub on trees and other landmarks to communicate territorial boundaries and reproductive status.
+By scratching and rubbing against trees and other landmarks, they share information about their territorial boundaries and reproductive status.

 Behaviors

-Brown bears are typically solitary animals, although they may congregate in the same area if food is abundant or it is mating season.
+Brown bears are typically solitary animals, but may come together in the same area if food is abundant or it is mating season.
 Brown bears use their social structure to determine who gets the best access to food when they are in groups.

 Adopt a Brown Bear